smirarab/binning/README.md

   once this finished, you have all your bins defined in text files called bin.0.txt, bin.1.txt, etc inside [pairwise_output_dir].
   You can look at these and examine bin sizes if you want.

-4- Now is time to actually concatenate all the gene alignments for each bin and to create the supergene alignments.
+* **Step 4:** Now is time to actually concatenate all the gene alignments for each bin and to create the supergene alignments.
    Go to the place where you want to have your supergene alignments saved:
 ```
    $BIN_HOME/build.supergene.alignments.sh [pairwise_output_dir] [genes_dir]